mikebranstein/speech-workshop-instructions/src/chapters/chapter5.md

 Now that you've deployed a customized STT endpoint, you can consume it in an application.
 But how?

-Let's take a closer look at your deployment.
+Let's take a closer look at your endpoint.

 <h4 class="exercise-start">
-    <b>Exercise</b>: Exploring a STT endpoint deployment
+    <b>Exercise</b>: Exploring a STT endpoint
 </h4>

-Start by navigating to the STT web portal at <a href="https://cris.ai" target="_blank">https://cris.ai</a>, and navigate to *Deployments*.
+Start by navigating to the STT web portal at <a href="https://cris.ai" target="_blank">https://cris.ai</a>, and navigate to *Endpoints*.

-Click the *Details* link next to your *Pokemon* deployment:
+Click the *Details* link next to your *Pokemon* endpoint:

 <img src="images/chapter5/deploy3.png" class="img-override" />

-The deployment details page shows you a variety of details about your deployment.
+The deployment details page shows you a variety of details about your endpoint.
 Scroll down to the *Endpoints* area:

 <img src="images/chapter5/deploy4.png" class="img-override" />

 The endpoints area shows a variety of URIs that you can use to access your customized deployment.
 You can interact with the STT via a:
 - HTTP REST API
-- WebSockets, using a .NET/Android/iOS client library
-- WebSockets, using a .NET service library
 - WebSockets with support for the Speech Protocol/JavaScript WebSocket API

 You'll notice that for each option, you have endpoints for short and long-form audio.
 In some cases, endpoints support punctuation detection.